-- a) where there is no underwater extraction below the water table, an amount of land equal to that under natural vegetated cover prior to extraction, and no less than 35% per cent of the land subject to of each license in the Natural Heritage System, is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict.
-If the site is also in a prime agricultural area, the remainder of the land subject to the license is to be rehabilitated back to an agricultural condition; - b) where there is underwater extraction below the water table, no less than 35 per cent % of the non-aquatic portion of the lands subject to ef each license in the Natural Heritage System is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict.
-If the site is also in a prime agricultural area, the remainder of the land subject to the license is to be rehabilitated in accordance with section 2.5.4 of the PPS; and - c) rehabilitation will be implemented so that the connectivity connectivity of the key natural heritage features key natural heritage features and the key hydrologic features wey hydrologic features on the site and on adjacent lands shall will be maintained or enhanced restored, and to the extent possible, improved.
+- a) where there is no underwater extraction, an amount of land equal to that under natural vegetated cover prior to extraction, and no less than 35% of each license, is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict; where there is no extraction below the water table, an amount of land equal to that under natural vegetated cover prior to extraction, and no less than 35 per cent of the land subject to of-each license in the Natural Heritage System, is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict.
+If the site is also in a Prime Agricultural Area, the remainder of the land subject to the license is to be rehabilitated back to an agricultural condition; - of the non-aquatic lands of each license is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict; and where there is extraction below the water table, no less than 35 per cent of the non-aquatic portion of the land subject to each license in the Natural Heritage System is to be rehabilitated to forest cover, which shall be representative of the natural ecosystem in that particular setting or ecodistrict.
+If the site is also in a Prime Agricultural Area, the remainder of the land subject to the license is to be rehabilitated in accordance with Section 2.5.4 of the Provincial Policy Statement; and - c) rehabilitation will be implemented so that the connectivity of the key natural heritage features and the key hydrologic features on the site and on adjacent lands shall will be maintained or enhanced restored, and to the extent possible, improved.

-Encourage operators, where appropriate, to consider and provide for public access to former aggregate sites upon final rehabilitation rehabilitation.
+Encourage operators, where appropriate, to consider and provide for public access to former aggregate sites upon final rehabilitation.